vexip-ui/vexip-ui/docs/en-US/component/color-picker.md

 :::

-:::demo colorpicker/loading
+:::demo color-picker/shortcut

-### Loading
+### Shortcuts

-The loading state of the color picker can be controlled through the `loading` prop.
+Add the `shortcut` prop to use shortcuts.

-If you want to be read-only when loading, you need to add the `loading-lock` prop.
+The list of shortcuts can be customized via passing a string array.

 :::

-:::demo colorpicker/prefix
+:::demo color-picker/prefix

 ### Prefix Icon